VizcayaMuseum/Kiosk/README.md

 * Touchscreen modification (pending)

 ## Prerequisites
-Make sure you have the following installed and working in order to view the project.
+Make sure you have the following installed and working in order to reproduce the project.
 You can view detailed installation guidelines within the following links:
 * [Xampp / Apache server](https://www.apachefriends.org/index.html)
 * [PotreeConverter and binaries](https://github.com/potree/PotreeConverter/releases)